 Your child should never have to change their personality, so allow them to participate in activities that suit their interests.
 Show several options to get involved in sports or other activities with other children.
 If your child is shy, a book or chess group might be more desirable to them than team-based sports, such as soccer.

 If your child invites another child for a playdate, avoid competitive games.
 Put them away while the other child is around.
-Do the same with toys that you know your child may have difficulties sharing.
+Your child might love jumping on a trampoline, but if they haven’t yet mastered sharing, it might not be the best activity.
+So, you might want to put away toys that you know your child may have difficulties sharing.

 Show Your Love and Confidence in Your Child